Updated: May 12, 2022

 As great Onboarding experience has increasingly become a differentiator in crowded markets, businesses need to use complex data to work smarter and deliver more, faster.
 Some of the ways we see that teams are working smarter include:-

-Sharing and collaborating over Onboarding plans with customer in real-time
+Sharing and collaborating over Onboarding plans with customers in real-time via Salesforce onboarding solutions.

 Create Onboarding plans from tailored Playbooks automatically from an Account or Opportunity all within Salesforce